phalcon-orphanage/docs/en/forms.md

 );
 ```

-<a name='validation'></a>
 ## Validation
-Phalcon forms are integrated with the [validation](/4.0/en/validation) component to offer instant validation.
+Phalcon forms are integrated with the [validation](validation) component to offer instant validation.
 Built-in or custom validators could be set to each element:

 ```php
 <?php